Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

-In the Western part of Germany, you find the second-largest city in the state of Hesse.
+In the Western part of Germany, you find the second-largest city in Hesse.
 Wiesbaden is a city with over 290,000 inhabitants and a great tourist destination.
 Its history dates back to the Neolithic era, with settlement traces dotting its landscape.

-However, the first record of the location is during the Roman era in 121 AD.
-Like many other German cities, it oozes the history of the different dwellers.
-It’s worth noting that after WW1, it fell under the Allied Forces and was part of West Germany until the wall came down in 1991.
+However, the first record of the location is from 121 AD during the Roman era.
+Like many other German cities, it oozes the history of its different dwellers.
+It’s worth noting that after WWI, it fell under the Allied Forces and was part of West Germany until the wall came down in 1991.

-Today, tourists flock to the city every summer hoping to get a taste of this amazing place for its entertainment venues and great day trips for an outdoor holiday.
-There are lots of things to do in Wiesbaden, so be ready for an adventure.
+Today, tourists flock to the city every summer, hoping to experience this fantastic place for its entertainment venues and great day trips for outdoor holidays.

 1. Neroberg Hill

-Among the top Wiesbaden attractions is the 254m Neroberg hill that’s a buzz with activities.
-Usually, the best way to see the layout of a city is to find the highest point.
+Among the top Wiesbaden attractions is the 254m Neroberg hill, which is buzzing with activities.
+Usually, the best way to see a city’s layout is to find the highest point.
 It gives you a fantastic view and a chance to take memorable pictures, right?

-Well, hiking up this hill is worth the time and effort, because of what awaits you at the top.
-In other words, you should place it at the top of things to do in Wiesbaden.
-From here, the view of the whole Rhine valley and the city of Mainz far from a distance is simply spectacular.
+Well, hiking up this hill is worth the time and effort because of what awaits you at the top.
+From here, the view of the whole Rhine Valley and the city of Mainz far from a distance is simply spectacular.

 2. The Marktkirche (Market Church)